Animal Care and Protection Amendment Bill 2022

 6.55 pmMr MADDENSupports

-Spoke in support of the bill, outlining its objectives to modernise animal welfare laws and implement recommendations from the Martin inquiry and Queensland Audit Office.
+Spoke in support of the bill, outlining its objectives to modernise animal welfare laws and implement recommendations from the Martin inquiry into retired racehorses and the Queensland Audit Office report on RSPCA oversight.

 For many Queenslanders, animals are members of our families; are integral to agricultural production; are involved in sport and recreational activities; and provide valuable assistance to individuals and services in quarantine, detection and inspection.2022-11-30View Hansard